How to use Demonstrative Pronouns and Determiners

 So whereas pronouns replace nouns, determiners introduce them.

-Let’s see this in practice by looking at some sentences with demonstrative pronouns and demonstrative determiners.
+Let’s see how this works with a few example sentences with demonstrative pronouns and demonstrative determiners.

 Demonstrative pronouns